18F/clinical-trials-prototype/pages/study-detail.md

     <h2 id="eligibility-criteria">Eligibility criteria</h2>
     <div class="whisperbox whisperbox-alt">
       <p><b>Information from the National Library of Medicine</b></p>
       <p><i>Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
-For general information, see Learn About Clinical Studies.</i></p>
+For general information, <a href="#0">Learn about clinical studies</a>.</i></p>
     </div>
     <h4 class="term" data-term="">Ages eligible for study <i class="fa fa-info-circle" aria-hidden="true"></i></h4>
-    <p>18 Years to 90 Years (Adult, Senior)</p>
+    <p>18 Years to 90 Years (adult, senior)</p>
     <h4 class="term" data-term="">Sexes eligible for study <i class="fa fa-info-circle" aria-hidden="true"></i></h4>
     <p>All</p>
     <h4 class="term" data-term="Accepts healthy volunteers">Accepts healthy volunteers <i class="fa fa-info-circle" aria-hidden="true"></i></h4>